 Other Anaheim events include White Wonderland (a New Year’s Eve party), Anaheim Hills Annual 4th of July Celebration, FirkFest – A Festival of Firkins, and the Anaheim Hills Tree Lighting.
 There are, not surprisingly, many conventions at the convention center too.
 Finally, there are of course many events and festivals which take place at Disneyland all the time although special days of note include Bats Day in the Fun Park, Disney’s California Food & Wine Festival, Disney Viva Navidad Street Party, Gay Days, and Mickey’s Halloween Party.

 Food festivals in Anaheim include the OC Foodie Fest and Taste of Anaheim.
-I’ve eaten at, and will vouce for the deliciousness of Sahara Falafel, Zait & Zaatar, and Zankou Chicken.
-I’ve also eaten at Blue Bayou in Disneyland, where my recollection is of food that was OK (perhaps we were just sat a bit too near the restrooms) but atmosphere (it’s located inside Pirates of the Caribbean) which was always the chief draw — and the mystery of Monte Cristo sandwiches.
+I’ve eaten at and will vouch for the deliciousness of Sahara Falafel, Zait & Zaatar, and Zankou Chicken.
+I’ve also eaten at Blue Bayou in Disneyland.
+My recollection of the food was that was OK (perhaps we were just sat a bit too near the restrooms).
+The atmosphere (it’s located inside Pirates of the Caribbean) couldn’t be beat, though.
 Anaheim is also where Carl and Margaret Karcher first began selling hot dogs from a stand in 1941, which into Carl’s Drive-In Barbeque and in 1956, Carl’s Jr.

 According to Yelp there are about 1,000 restaurants so I’m not going to name them all, just some of the most popular, including Al Amir Bakery, Al Tannour Mediterranean Cuisine, Aléa Café, Aleppo’s Kitchen, Anatolian Fresh Mediterranean Grill, Baci di Firenze Trattoria, Bangkok Spice Thai Cuisine, Big Thunder Ranch Barbecue, Bistro Bleu, Blake’s Place Cafe & Catering, Byblos Mediterranean Grill, Café Casse Croute, Café Orleans, California Fish Grill, Carnation Café, Club 33, Country Family Cafe, Crazy Chi Mac, Crepese Bonaparte, Curry Out, Cuzcatlan Restaurant, D W Subs & Subs-Zeros, Day and Nite Groceries & Taqueria, Delfornia, DonerG Turkish & Mediterranean Grill, Dragon Dog Hot Dogs, Earl of Sandwich, Fa-Sai Thai Cuisine, The Flame Broiler, Forn Al Hara, Goofy’s Kitchen, The Habit Burger Grill, Habi Thai, Healthy Junk, In-N-Out Burger, Jagerhaus, Jasmine Mediterranean Restaurant, Kagura, Kookie’s Sandwiches, The Kroft, La Tokyo Grill, Lindo Michoacan 2, Little Caboose Taco Shop, Little Red Wagon, Los Alazanes, Los Cotijas Mexican Grill, Lui’s Pizza & Subs, Mas’ Chinese Islamic Restaurant, Matiki Island Barbeque, Miraloma Café, Mos No 2, Myung Dong, Napa Rose, Natural, OC Poultry & Rotisserie Market, Orange Roll & Sushi, Original Pancake House, Pacific Wharf Cafe, Papa Hassan’s Grill, Paradise Garden Grill, Phantom Ales, The Pizza Press, Plaza Inn, PokiNometry, Presto Cafe, Punjabi Tandoor, The Ranch Restaurant, Reunion Kitchen and Drink, Rosine’s Mediterranean Cafe, Rufino’s Ristorante Italiano, Ruth’s Chris Steak House, Sawali Grill Filipino, Star Burger, Steakhouse 55, Storytellers Café, Sushi Dake, Taqueria Escalante, Thuyen Vien, True Shabu, Varsity Burger, and Willy’s Eatery.